If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 We Are Here to Help

-Students who have experienced sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking have options to report and receive help from a variety of sources, including the university, campus and local law enforcement, and community agencies.
-For those who are unsure of what to do, we have staff who will review all available options so students can decide how they want to proceed.
+Students who have experienced sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment, and stalking have options to report and receive help from a variety of sources, including the university, campus and local law enforcement, and community agencies.
+For those who are unsure of what to do, we have confidential staff who will review all available options so students can decide how they want to proceed.

 Options for Students to Report and/or Receive Help can be Found on the Website for the Office of Investigations and Civil Rights Compliance

 - Students can report and receive help from the university.